-Representative Highland requested the bill and testified as a proponent in the 2017 hearing of the House Committee on Transportation.
-The Transportation Director for USD 378 Riley County Schools also testified in support of the bill.
-The proponents reported they had witnessed violations that put children at risk, that a driver violating current law is cited now only if a law enforcement officer witnesses the violation, and that 16 other states have bus camera laws and 3 other states were considering them.
-The Kansas Highway Patrol provided written-only proponent testimony.
+The House Committee on Transportation introduced the bill at the request of Representative Highland.
+On January 26, 2017, the House Committee held a hearing on the bill.
+Representative Highland and the Transportation Director for USD 378 Riley County Schools testified in support of the bill.
+The proponents reported they had witnessed violations putting children at risk, a driver violating current law is cited now only if a law enforcement officer witnesses the violation, and 16 other states have bus camera laws and 3 other states were considering them.
+The Kansas Highway Patrol (KHP) provided written-only proponent testimony.
 A representative of the League of Kansas Municipalities (LKM) appeared as an opponent to certain portions of the bill, relating to costs for the maintaining and storing of evidence and for delivering the citation to the vehicle owner.
 No other testimony was provided.